Morris Library's Geospatial Resources area includes the Map Library and Geospatial Information Systems (GIS) services.

 - Topographic sheets for foreign countries

 Other maps available include

 - Road and street maps,

 - Plat maps and books,

 - A wide variety of thematic (subject) maps.

 Map Library staff have also created a research guide with selected online resources.

 As part of Geospatial Resources, the Map Library coordinates its service to patrons with Geographic Information Services (GIS).
-In addition we work closely with Government Information as well as with Information Services.
+GIS-support services include:

 Location, Hours, and Staff at the Map Library